nymea/nymea-remoteproxy/README.md

         "status": "success"
     }

+# Server monitor

+The server provides a live monitor interface on a local socket server.
+You can follow the monitor data with:

+    $ sudo socat - UNIX-CONNECT:/tmp/nymea-remoteproxy-monitor.sock

 # Client usage

 The client allowes you to test the proxy server and create a dummy client for testing the connection.